 You’ve just got an Australian Shepherd puppy, and your mind is racing with excitement! (and also a little fear?)
-Now, it’s time to find out how to feed Australian Shepherd in the right way.
+Now, it’s time to find out how to feed Australian Shepherd correctly.

-Your new Australian Shepherd puppy will be your new best friend and you want to make the best choices for them — including the right training and diet.
+Your new Australian Shepherd puppy will be your new best friend, and you want to make the best choices for them — including the proper training and diet.

 Remember the saying, “you are what you eat”?
-Your puppy’s diet is precisely that — if you feed them low-quality food, they will not grow up healthy and strong.
+Your puppy’s diet is precisely that — if you feed Australian Shepherd low-quality food, they will not grow up healthy and strong.

-Since Australian Shepherds are medium to large working dogs, they will grow quickly, and their diet needs to support that growth.
+Since Australian Shepherds are medium to large working dogs, they will overgrow, and their diet needs to support that growth.

 There are three essential items to consider and look for in food — whole meat protein, healthy fats, and Omega 3’s.
 Don’t let the large numbers of commercial dog food options become overwhelming.
 These essential items are what you will need to focus on.

 Examples of whole meat proteins would include chicken, beef, and lamb.
 Make sure these are listed at the top of the ingredient list.

 When picking out food for your puppy, there are four general groups: Kibble, Wet, Raw, and homemade.